jakeslye/Browser-Snapshot/README.md

 # Browser-Snapshot
-Takes a snapshot of all the tabs you have open allowing you to load all of those tabs instantly.
+Takes a snapshot of all the tabs you have open and can open all of those tabs instantly.